 Study in Israel

-Year two is in Israel, beginning with a special program during the month of Elul.
-Based at the Galilee’s flourishing Kibbutz Hannaton, our students explore this beautiful and historic region, learning how Jewish, Muslim, Christian, and Druze communities coexist.
+Our students’ year in Israel begins with a special program during the month of Elul.
+Based at the Galilee’s flourishing Kibbutz Hannaton, our students explore this beautiful and historic region, learning together in preparation of the Tishrei holidays and a formative experience of extended study in Israel.

 In addition to classes, our students participate in the yearlong Israel Experiential Program, which is designed to expose them to diverse perspectives in Israeli culture, politics, religion, and ethnicity.
 Many of these programs are shared with students from other rabbinical schools.
 The overall objective is to develop one’s personal and professional relationship with Israel, in all of its complexity.